 Finally, farmers and ranchers commit to the Co-op what they will grow and how much of it will be ready week-by-week, based on shareholder commitments.
 The Co-op must pay the farmer, even if the shareholder drops out–for a non-profit farming enterprise, that’s a tough row to hoe.

 The Co-op commits to you that we will provide a weekly farm box of the very best we have to offer, to the pick-up location you select, for the entire season.
 Each box will include between 6-12 items (an item might be a pound of tomatoes or a pint of strawberries), depending on share size and the time of year.
 See the FAQs for detailed information about the shares.
 You also may add items from the YCGrown web store as they become available, and these will be delivered in a separate box with your share for that week.
 We ask that you please bring your own bags to transfer the produce and other items from the farm box to your home–two or three bags and/or a cooler should do.

-This year, share deliveries will begin June 3 and continue until October 23, a 22-week season.
+The Winter share will begin October 2 and continue until May 7, 2014, with a break that parallels Prescott College’s schedule–the total season is 24 weeks.
+Please note: Prescott College is the only pick-up site for the Winter share.
 Your share will be at the specified pick-up location on the designated delivery date and time.
 If you can’t make it that week, or wish to pick up your share at another location, please call or email us and we’ll do our best to accommodate you.
 If we don’t hear from you, we’ll donate the share in your name to a local food bank (receipt provided).